One-Shot Imitation Learning: A Pose Estimation Perspective

 Through a set of empirically defined mappings we were able to evaluate how errors in camera calibration and pose estimation directly correlate to task success rates in the real world.

-The plot on the right shows how the various error types and magnitudes affect the success rates of the considered ten real-world tasks.
-As well as displaying the mean success rate across tasks with the respective standard deviation.
+The plot on the right shows how the various error types and magnitudes affect the success rates of the considered ten real-world tasks, as well as displaying the mean success rate across tasks with the respective standard deviation.

 These results show that for all tasks the success rate is more sensitive to errors in pose estimation rather than camera calibration.
 They also illustrate that rotation errors exhibit a more pronounced effect on task success rates than translation errors.